JamesSkemp/words/content/post/jquery-query-an-xml-document-and-output-data.md

 +++
-title = "jQuery: Query an Xml document and output data" summary = "jQuery to pull data from an Xml file, and add it to the page." draft = false comments = true date = "2009-05-03T21:11:00-05:00"
+title = "jQuery: Query an Xml document and output data" description = "jQuery to pull data from an Xml file, and add it to the page." draft = false comments = true date = "2009-05-03T21:11:00-05:00"